Cars Brands that start with B

 SR Bailey & Company Logo

-The American brand is SR Bailey & Company from Boston, MA, USA, which operated from 1907 to 1916.
-Being one of the largest auto bodybuilders since 1907, the company has started the production of complete vehicles.
-It is known as one of the first companies in the history of America to start the production of electric vehicles – Bailey Electric using Edison Storage Battery.
-The cars were assembled in Amesbury, MA.
-Having gone bankrupt in 1916, Biddle and Smart were sold.
+SR Bailey & Company of Boston, Massachusetts, USA, which operated from 1907 to 1916, is an American brand.
+As one of the largest manufacturers of automobile bodies, the company began producing complete automobiles in 1907.
+It is known as one of the first companies in American history to begin production of electric cars – Bailey Electric using Edison’s battery pack.
+The cars were assembled in Amesbury, Massachusetts.
+Going bankrupt in 1916, Biddle and Smart were sold.

 Bajaj Auto Limited